 Last night’s holiday soirée had the cocktails flowing, and you found yourself sipping a bit too much prosecco.
 So when it comes time to treating your hangover the next morning (or afternoon), make sure you’re prepared.
 For starters, don’t come home from the party to an empty fridge.
 Keep it stocked with the supplies you’ll need to nurse your liver, revive your sluggish spirit and nourish your soul.

-The best remedy is simple comfort food that even the laziest vegan can handle.
-Keep scrolling for breakfast and brunch ideas–easier than opening a bottle of aspirin.
+The best remedy is simple comfort food that even the laziest vegan like me can handle.
+Keep scrolling for breakfast and brunch ideas — easier than trying to open a bottle of aspirin.

 Espresso chocolate oatmeal with berries, pumpkin seeds and coconut flakes

 Perk yourself up with coffee and chocolate in your oatmeal.
 The potassium in bananas will help restore the electrolytes lost during alcohol consumption.

 - 1/2 to 1 cup coconut milk (or almond or cashew milk)